 Section 7 of the bill sets out intent language that "agencies restrict transfers to and from the personal services line."
-Moreover, the legislature requests that OMB submit two reports with respect to such transfers during FY 2009.
+Moreover, the legislature requests that office of management and budget submit two reports with respect to such transfers during fiscal year 2010.
 The legislature has authorized transfers between allocations in AS 37.07.080(e).
 Thus, this intent language seeks to amend existing law and therefore violates the Hammond factors.
 Moreover, it contains a reporting requirement, which as we have elsewhere noted, is normally set out in statute.

-Section 8 of the bill appropriates to the Alaska Aerospace Development Corporation all federal receipts in excess of the amounts appropriated in sec.
+Section 8 of the bill would appropriate to the Alaska Aerospace Development Corporation all federal receipts in excess of the amounts appropriated in sec.
 1.

-Section 9 of the bill appropriates from the earnings reserve account of the permanent fund the amount necessary to pay for PFDs and to inflation-proof the permanent fund.
-This section also appropriates oil and gas revenue to the principal of the permanent fund as required by the constitution and statute.
-Finally, this section appropriates the income from the Amerada Hess monies in the permanent fund to the Alaska capital income fund.
+Section 9 of the bill would appropriate from the earnings reserve account of the permanent fund the amount necessary to pay for permanent fund dividends and to inflation-proof the permanent fund.
+This section would also appropriate oil and gas revenue to the principal of the permanent fund as required by the constitution and statute.
+The section that appropriates the income from the Amerada Hess monies in the permanent fund to the Alaska capital income fund has been moved to the capital budget.

-Section 10 of the bill appropriates from the state insurance catastrophe reserve account to the Department of Administration amounts necessary to fund the uses set out in AS 37.05.289(a).
+Section 10 of the bill would appropriate from the state insurance catastrophe reserve account to the Department of Administration amounts necessary to fund the uses set out in AS 37.05.289(a).

-Section 11(a) appropriates national forest income that will lapse in FY 2009 to the Department of Transportation and Public Facilities and to political subdivisions.
-Section 11(a) and (b) makes the usual appropriations related to the salmon enhancement and seafood development taxes to qualified regional associations and qualified regional seafood development associations, respectively.

-Section 12 of the bill makes an appropriation to the Department of Education and Early Development for the school incentive program.
+Section 11(a) of the bill would appropriate national forest income that will lapse at the end of FY 2010 to the Department of Transportation and Public Facilities and to political subdivisions.
+Section 11(b) and (c) of the bill would make the usual appropriations related to the salmon enhancement and seafood development taxes to qualified regional associations and qualified regional seafood development associations, respectively.
+Section 11(d) and (e) of the bill would provide for power cost equalization appropriations.
+Section 11(f) of the bill would appropriate from federal receipts for national forest receipt payments.
+Section 11(g) of the bill would appropriate from federal receipts for payment in lieu of taxes allocation.